 Crime-centric entertainment is increasingly gaining popularity in mass media, with several stories now available in the form of documentaries, movies, and TV shows.
-Some portray drug trafficking and money laundering, others show cybercrimes and identity theft - all tell a story that stimulates excitement with viewers.
+There are those that portray drug trafficking and some series about money laundering, others show cybercrimes and identity theft - all tell a story that stimulates excitement with viewers.
 However, many of the storylines hardly apply in real life scenarios, because there are regulations and institutions providing measures to prevent or combat such organized criminal activities from coming to fruition.

 Dirty money is often associated with organized crime, but legitimate businesses seeking to disguise kickbacks also carry out money laundering.
 This loophole makes it possible for illicit business owners to evade authorities.